byu-oit/hw-static-site/README.md

 ### Enable GitHub Actions on your repo

+* Send a Slack message to #devops-tooling, requesting that GitHub Secrets be added to your repo.
+Include:
+  * The name of your GitHub repo
+  * The name of your AWS accounts
 * In GitHub, go to the `Actions` tab for your repo (e.g. https://github.com/byu-oit/my-repo/actions)
 * Click the `Enable Actions on this repo` button